 - Bill Bailey also invokes this through a discussion about foreign ambulance sirens.
 Needless to say, he abuses the opportunity to hide some things in it:

-Nous avons un homme; il s'appelle Jean-Michel, sa jambe est cassé. *
+Nous avons un homme; il s'appelle Jean-Michel, sa jambe est cassé. note

 Avec une jeune fille; elle s'appelle Gisèle.
-Cest si belle. *
+C'est si belle. note

 Ils ont montés dans un arbre pour faire l’amour.
-Il a adopté la position misionnaire; c'est populaire. *
+Il a adopté la position misionnaire; c'est populaire. note

 Il est tombé.
 Sa jambe est cassé.
-Attention! *
+Attention! note